 Group participation: Groups are inherently interdependent in nature; this means that that the actions of one group member impacts the entire group.
 Much of the work done in this class will be done in your groups and will require the full participation of all the group members.
 Unfortunately, this does not always happen in groups, as many students have realized due to negative group experiences.
 One group member may have trouble delegating tasks, takes control, and does most of the work.
 Another group member may slack off, not contribute to group meetings, knowing that the others will pick up the slack.
 Other numerous problems may occur.
 All of these problems have negative impacts on groups.
-In an attempt to ensure that the semester grade adequately reflects the amount of group participation a student has done, I will ask each student to rate his/her fellow group members at the end of the term, along with an explanation for each rating.
+In an attempt to ensure that the semester grade adequately reflects the amount of group participation a student has done, I will ask each student to rate his/her fellow group members at the end of the term, along with a detailed explanation for each rating.
+Most assignments will also reflect group participation, as indicated below.